-Between now and the time you become eligible for Medicare (for many this is their 65th birthday), take stock of your current health coverage.
+Between now and the time you become eligible for Medicare (typically your 65th birthday), examine your current health coverage.
 What type of plan do you have?
-Are you happy with the coverage, or is there something you’d like to improve on or change?
+Are you happy with the coverage, or is there something you’d like to improve or change?
 Then, think about what kind of coverage you want moving forward.
-Ask yourself questions, such as:
+Ask yourself these questions:

 2. What Should I Look for in a Medicare Plan?

 When comparing Medicare plans, you should focus on the three Ps: premium, prescriptions, and providers.
 Ask yourself these three questions: